 This <<choice>> defines the management data which is requested.
 It is a choice between

-- a list of data categories (attribute mgtDataCategory) This may include "COVERAGE", "CAPACITY", "MOBILITY", "ENERGY_EFFICIENCY", "ACCESSIBILITY" etc. The mapping of exact measurement with the requested category will be done at the producer and is implementation specific.
+- a list of data categories (attribute mgtDataCategory) This may include "COVERAGE", "CAPACITY", "MOBILITY", "ENERGY_EFFICIENCY", "ACCESSIBILITY" etc. The mapping of exact measurement with the requested category shall be done at the producer and is implementation specific.

 - a list of management data identified with their name (attribute "mgtDataName").
 The management data name presents a specific single measurement (e.g. by selecting "RRU.PrbTotDl", see TS 28.552 [20] or "immediateMdt.nr.m1", see TS 32.422 [30]) or a set of measurements (e.g. measurement families such as RRU (radio resource utilization) or MM (mobility management) in case of PM, see TS 28.552 [20], or group of measurements such as "immediateMdt.nr" in case of MDT, see TS 32.422 [30]).